hoyer-wang/hoyer-wang.github.io/aboutme.md

 ---
 layout: page
-title: Hongyue Wang
+title: Hi, I'm Hongyue (Hoyer) Wang.
-subtitle: University of Jinan
 ---

 My name is Hongyue Wang, you can call me **Hoyer**.
 I am a third year graduate student at University of Jinan, and my supervisor is Prof. Zhiquan Feng.